evkx/evkx.github.io/content/models/bmw/i5/i5_M60_xDrive_Touring/_index.md

 #### First row seats

-There are two seat types you can choose from for the front row in the BMW i5 M60 xDrive Touring.
+For the front row, the BMW i5 M60 xDrive Touring offers two different seat types to choose from, catering to a range of comfort and style preferences.

 The following functionalities are available on the **Sport** seat.